 Obesity prevention and hunger – DF prevents obesity and reduces hunger in the following ways:

 - When soluble fibre is fermented in the large intestine it produces gut hormones that reduce hunger;

 - As DF increases in the diet, refined carbohydrate intake often decreases.
 Refined carbohydrates mess with blood sugar balance and appetite.
 This leads to overconsumption and weight gain.

 Type 2 diabetes – DF prevents and supports diabetes by:

-- Lowering blood sugar and insulin after food consumption;
+- Lowering blood sugar after food consumption;

 - Slows carbohydrate breakdown and sugar absorption by adding thickness to the stomach contents.